tic-oss/tic-oss.github.io/docs/Documentation/MindMap/Prerequisites.md

 # Prerequisites

-Before you begin with WDA, there are certain prerequisites that must be met to ensure a successful outcome.
-These prerequisites are the necessary requirements and conditions that must be in place before proceeding with WDA.
+These are the necessary requirements and conditions that must be in place before proceeding with WDA.

-## 1. If the framework is java/go
+### 1. If the framework is java/go
 Dependending on the your choice of framework, Make sure you have that installed to run the application.

 [Install Java](https://www.oracle.com/in/java/technologies/downloads/)

 [Install Go](https://go.dev/doc/install)
-## 2. Any IDE of user chocie
+### 2. Any IDE of user chocie
     For Example:-

     a Intellij
     b STS
     c Vscode
-## 3. Install docker
+### 3. Install docker
 By installing docker you can run the other services in container instead of installing in local.

     Services Like the following can be run in container: